Quick Summary

 Creatine and DHT levels

-However, while the ability of creatine to improve athletic performance has a good body of research behind it, there is only a limited amount of evidence to support the link between creatine and hair loss.
+Whilst the ability of creatine to improve athletic performance has a good body of research behind it, there is only a limited amount of evidence to support the link between creatine and hair loss.
+Individuals experiencing hair thinning whilst taking Creatine should be aware that to date there is no direct correlation between creatine and hair loss.
+More scientific studies will need to be done to explore the impact of creatine on hair loss.

 Some research has suggested that creatine supplements increase DHT levels in men.
 One study gave a creatine supplement to college-aged rugby players over a period of three weeks and calculated their dihydrotestosterone to testosterone ratio.
 The study concluded that levels of DHT increased by 56% after one week of creatine loading and remained 40% above baseline after 14 days.